jackstenglein/career-fair-api/README.md

 Response:
 * `message` (string) - Message from API to help with debugging
 * `invitations` ([object]) - A list of the organization's pending invitations
 * `error` (string) - The error message, if applicable

+#### `DELETE /organization/invitation`
+Delete an administrator invitation for an organization.
+The user making the request must be logged in and have administrator or creator role.

+Query:
+* `invitation` (string) - The ID of the invitation token to delete

+Response:
+* `message` (string) - Message from API to help with debugging
+* `invitation` (object) - The deleted invitation token
+* `error` (string) - The error message, if applicable